2021eramsthaler/CS50/New-Folder/Week0/CNotes.md

 answer=get_string("What's your name?\n");
 printf("%s", answer);
 ```
-Return value- what the function is handing back
+Return value- what the function is handing back <br>
 % is saying that it will give printf a string to put into the first input, the answer or variable

 ```C